nm-wu/haSAAS/README.md

 ## Python packages

-The script "haSAAS.py" includes a couple of Python packages.
+The script "haSAAS.py" imports a couple of Python packages.
+In case these are missing in your installation, you should be able to "pip install" thse.

-Make sure to install these as well.
-We developed and tested the script with Python 3.8
+We developed and tested this program with Python 3.8.

 ## Test data